 It doesn’t take long to discover the best roads for bike lanes and without major hills, and you’ll soon be on your way to avoiding traffic delays and the joys of finding a parking spot.
 And if you register your bike with the UF Police Department, get a good lock, and use lights at night, you’ll find that biking is one of the best (and cheapest) ways to travel in Gainesville for much of the time.
 Check surplus.ufl.edu for abandoned bikes.
 Biking is a great option for students living in apartments in South Gainesville and Sorority Row.

 Scooters and Motorcycles

 Of course, sometimes you might want to sit down and let a motor do the work for you.
 For this, you might get a scooter or motorcycle, which have both really jumped in popularity on campus recently.
 These are like a cross between the perks of a bike and the perks of a car: They can be easier and closer to park, yet they move faster (and with less effort) than a bike.
 Like a car, they do require a campus decal, albeit cheaper.
 However, like a bike, a scooter won’t accommodate a load of groceries or a rainy day, and you’ll want to wear a helmet and stay out of high-speed lanes.
 But they can be more economical.
-Check with New Scooters for Less if you have more questions about scooters.
+Start by checking out our list of apartments within scooter distance to UF Campus.
+You can also check with New Scooters for Less if you have more questions about scooters.